stephen-rowan/Cardano-ADA-Reference/DAO-NFT-Metadata.md

 modified:
 ---

-Please note that this document has now moved to the Metadata folder ([here](Metadata/DAO-NFT-Metadata-Discord-Discussion.md)).
+Please note that this document has now moved to the Metadata folder ([here](Metadata/DAO-NFT-Metadata-Discord-Discussion.md)) and all NFT-DAO documentation will move to the [NFT-DAO github](https://github.com/NFT-DAO/NFT-Metadata) shortly.

 # DAO NFT-Metadata